François Viète: Final years

 In 1598, Viète was granted special leave.
 Henry IV, however, charged him to end the revolt of the Notaries, whom the King had ordered to pay back their fees.
-Sick and exhausted by work, he left the King's service in December 1602 and received 20,000 écu, which were found at his bedside after his death.
+Sick and exhausted by work, he left the King's service in December 1602 and received 20,000 écus, which were found at his bedside after his death.

-A few weeks before his death, he wrote a final thesis on issues of cryptography, whose memory made obsolete all encryption methods of the time.
+A few weeks before his death, he wrote a final thesis on issues of cryptography, which essay made obsolete all encryption methods of the time.
 He died on 23 February 1603, as De Thou wrote, leaving two daughters, Jeanne, whose mother was Barbe Cottereau, and Suzanne, whose mother was Julienne Leclerc.
 Jeanne, the eldest, died in 1628, having married Jean Gabriau, a councillor of the parliament of Brittany.
 Suzanne died in January 1618 in Paris.

 The cause of Viète's death is unknown.
-Alexander Anderson, student of Viète and publisher of his scientific writings, speaks of a "praeceps et immaturum autoris fatum." (meeting an untimely end).
+Alexander Anderson, student of Viète and publisher of his scientific writings, speaks of a "praeceps et immaturum autoris fatum" (meeting an untimely end).